 Myth: My phone is totally safe in a public charging port

 Truth: Using a public port could put your information at risk.
 Unlike the typical socket you’d plug your charger into, those cords you see at restaurants and airports create an easy path to transfer data.
 “People don’t realize they’re not just a power source,” says Eva Velasquez, CEO and president of Identity Theft Resource Center.
 “It’s not like plugging your lamp into the wall.”
 Hackers could potentially access anything in your phone—emails, texts, photos, and more.
 If you need to charge your phone battery in public a lot, a portable charger is a much safer option, says Velasquez.
-Check out these other places you could never, ever keep your phone.
+This is how often you should restart your phone.

 Myth: I need to charge my new phone fully before I use it